Watch the 90-minute panel discussion here.

-As part of the STEM PhD Pathways Program, OCS McDougal Fellows spotlighted various career paths in secondary education through a diverse panel discussion held on Wednesday, November 16th.
+As part of the STEM PhD Pathways Program, OCS McDougal Fellows spotlighted various career paths in secondary education through a diverse panel discussion held on November 16, 2022.
 Three Yale PhD scientists who chose different career paths after receiving their doctoral degree shared their unique advice and insight on important considerations breaking into the field of high school education.
-You can read our panelists’ short bios below and view the recorded panel discussion here.

-During this session, our panelists touched on the following topics:
+During this session, our three panelists touched on the following topics:

 - When did your passion for Secondary Education first develop?
 How (and why) did you career aspirations evolve while you were earning your PhD?